cncf/tag-runtime/wgs/cnai/onboarding/index.md

 * Use the content we produce + the white paper as data for our [use-case / reference architecture recommender LLM](https://cloud-native.slack.com/archives/C05TYJE81SR/p1712235144103149).
 Also use it for the CNAI [knowledge LLM](https://docs.google.com/document/d/1L-gP001biKswpLTX6X0iC2QfLZHBESPpa-VA3KfbhXU/edit).
 * In parallel we are working on the CNAI Radar and the CNAI sub-landscape.

-## Step 6: Join the Weekly Calls
+## Step 6: Join the Twice Monthly Online Meetings

-Last but not least, do try to attend the weekly calls to stay connected with the group, engage in discussions, and contribute to existing or new projects/initiatives.
+Last but not least, do try to attend the twice montly meetings to stay connected with the group, engage in discussions, and contribute to existing or new projects/initiatives.
 Add the CNCF calendar for call details which also includes the date/time for AI working group meetings: [https://www.cncf.io/calendar/](https://www.cncf.io/calendar/).

+We currently meet the 2nd and 4th Friday at 8 am pst.

+Join Slack at https://cloud-native.slack.com then channel #wg-artificial-intelligence.

 ## Step 7: Join the mailing list